-Attachment Trauma Therapy for Healing Relationships in Sandy Springs, Georgia
+Attachment Therapy for Interpersonal Relationships & Identity in Sandy Springs, Georgia

-Online Therapy throughout Connecticut, Delaware, Florida, Georgia, Idaho, South Carolina & Vermont
+Online Therapy throughout Connecticut, Delaware, Florida, Georgia, Idaho, Illinois, South Carolina & West Virginia

 Integrating Somatic Tools, Secure Connection, and Self-Trust